BSc, McGill University, 1997

 Toronto, ON M5S 3M2

-Stephane Angers is an expert in the field of signal transduction.
+Dr. Angers is an expert in the field of signal transduction.
 He obtained his Ph.D from the Université de Montréal in 2002 under the guidance of Dr. Michel Bouvier.
 His thesis work led to the development and application of light energy transfer methodology for the study of protein-protein interaction and signal transduction.
-From 2002-2006 he was a Howard Hughes Post-Doctoral Fellow at the University of Washington in Seattle under the supervision of Dr. Randall T. Moon, who is a pioneer of the field of Wnt biology.
+From 2002-2006 he was a Howard Hughes Post-Doctoral Fellow at the University of Washington in Seattle under the supervision of Dr. Randall T. Moon, where he identified and characterized novel components of the Wnt signalling pathway and a new class of E3 ubiquitin ligases.

-In October 2006, Dr. Angers established his own research program as a member of the Department of Pharmaceutical Sciences at the Faculty of Pharmacy and in the Department of Biochemistry at the University of Toronto.
+In October 2006, Dr. Angers established his independent research program in the Department of Pharmaceutical Sciences at the Faculty of Pharmacy and in the Department of Biochemistry at the University of Toronto.
 He is the recipient of the Canada Research Chair in Functional Architecture of Signal Transduction.
-His research program is developed to understand the signalling mechanisms underlying the Wnt and Hedgehog families of growth factors and the large family of G protein Coupled Receptors.
-For this, he exploits mass spectrometry and other proteomic and genomic approaches to identify novel proteins regulating these signalling pathways and studies their functions during development, tissue homeostasis and in human diseases.
+His research program is developed to understand the signalling mechanisms underlying the Wnt and Hedgehog families of growth factors and their signalling mechanisms in development, adult tissue homeostasis and in human diseases.
+His pioneer work led to the development of novel antibody molecules blocking and activating the Wnt pathway for the treatment of cancers and regenerative medicine applications.
+He is the scientific founder of two biotech companies, ModMab Therapeutics and AntlerA Therapeutics, which are pursuing the clinical development of these molecules.

 In the News